5 Awesome Careers for People Who Love Trees

 4. Environmental Grant Writer

-If you're crazy about trees but not so crazy about facing the elements for long days outside, you might be well-suited for grant writing.
-With the power of the pen and a passion for all things natural, talented grant writers representing conservationists can contribute to environmental conservation in a significant way.
+Those who are crazy about trees but not so crazy about being outside 8 hours a day might be well suited for grant writing.
+With the power of the pen and a passion for all things natural, talented grant writers representing conservationists can make just as much of an impact as people who works in the field.

 5. Christmas Tree Farmer